unilee/TMC_LowerLimbActs/README.md

 _A novel adaptive and on-line IMU-based locomotion activity classification method using a triplet Markov model_

-It also contains results for each subject, results noe reported in the draft due to a lack of space.
+It also contains results for each subject, results not reported in the draft due to a lack of space.

 ### Data